eFoam: Foam cut to size

 Foam for office sound booth

-If you want to soundproof larger co-working spaces and meeting rooms for increased privacy, acoustic foam panels can be ordered cut to size.
-They can also be ordered in the required thickness to fit within a wall cavity, or individual panel pieces can be ordered to be placed on a wall in a small part of the room.
-It is recommended that acoustic panels 1 inch in thickness are used to dissipate human voices, and panels at least 2 inches thick are used to reduce the impact of music being played.
+To soundproof larger co-working spaces and meeting rooms for more privacy, acoustic foam panels can be ordered cut to size.
+They can also be ordered in the thickness needed to fit a wall cavity, or as individual panels for part of a wall.
+As a rule, panels 1 inch thick are recommended to dissipate human voices, and panels at least 2 inches thick to reduce the impact of music.